mattrussell2/unit_test/README.md

 ### Makefile
-unit_test requires a Makefile with a target named 'unit_test', which must require a file main.cpp, and which will build an executable 'a.out'.
+unit_test requires a Makefile with a target named 'unit_test', which must require a file main.cpp (or main.o), and which will build an executable 'a.out'.

 For example, the Makefile rule to test the Foo class with unit_test could be:

     unit_test: main.cpp Foo_tests.cpp Foo.h
         clang++ main.cpp Foo_tests.cpp

-**NOTE**
+Or, of course:

+    unit_test: main.o Foo_tests.o
+        clang++ main.o Foo_tests.o

+In the second example, you'll need to write your own rule for compiling main.cpp -> main.o

+#### NOTE
-The file main.cpp is created for you by unit_test - this file has the testing program's main(), so there is no need for you to write a main().
+**The file main.cpp is created for you by unit_test - this file has the testing program's main(), so there is no need for you to write a main().
 Instead, think of your test functions as each being its own main.
 For details on this see below.
-To be clear, when using unit_test, you do **NOT** need to run 'make', create main.cpp, or create a main().
+To be clear, when using unit_test, you do NOT need to run 'make', create main.cpp, or create a main()**

 ## testing notes
 A test is considered successful upon successful completion of the test function.